Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Introduction

 \section{Introduction}

 Future modes of transportation in domestic mobility are expected to integrate Urban Air Mobility (UAM) with surface transport.
 This acceleration is due to road congestion caused by an increase in the number of vehicles for personalized transport.
-Frequent traffic rerouting, either because of road accidents or construction work or due to ad-hoc events such as public and political demonstrations etc., cause unpredictable delays.
-UAM is expected to provide cost-effective air travel by deploying fuel-efficient small drones and electric aircraft.
+Frequent traffic rerouting can cause unpredictable delays either because of construction work, road accidents or due to ad-hoc events such as public and political demonstrations, etc. UAM is expected to provide cost-effective air travel by deploying fuel-efficient small passenger aircraft with electric mobility, popularly being called ``air taxi or air shuttle" service~\cite{9447255}.
 The system is expected to be fully automated and, thus, highly efficient in operational procedures \cite{nasaConOps}.

 \hidetxt{ Urban Air Mobility (UAM) is a convenient mode of future domestic transportation in large smart cities for all future domestic transportation.
 UAM envisages a future in which advanced technologies and new operational procedures enable practical, cost-effective air travel as an integral mode of transportation in smart cities.
 It represents one of the most exciting and complex Advanced Air Mobility concepts, with highly automated aircraft providing commercial services to the public over densely populated smart cities.}